dojeon-ai/STRAP/README.md

 conda env create -f requirements.yaml
 ```

-After the instalation ends you can activate your environment with
+After the installation ends you can activate your environment with
 ```
 conda activate strap
 ```

-Then furhter install few more dependencies
+Then further install few more dependencies
 ```
 pip install hydra-core --upgrade pip install opencv-python